DHTMLX/docs-diagram/docs/api/selection/clear_method.md

 diagram.data.parse(data);

 diagram.selection.clear();
-// Selection events are not fired
+// the Selection events are not fired
 ~~~

 **Change log**: Added in v6.0